-Yet it seems ironic that while most migrants are marginalised and rejected by societies at large, when a non-native happens to be loved by the wider public for his or her artistic talent (or for their sports skills) there always erupts a quarrel between the countries of origin and the adoptive ones claiming “ownership” of the artist (or athlete) by imposing this or that nationality onto them.
+Yet it seems ironic that while most migrants are marginalised and rejected by societies at large, when a non-native happens to be loved by the wider public for his or her artistic talent (or sports skills) there always erupts a quarrel between the countries of origin and the adoptive ones claiming “ownership” of the artist (or athlete) by imposing this or that nationality onto them.

 Two examples come to mind, for different personal reasons: the 19th-century composer, Frédéric Chopin and the 1950s-to-1980s popular music singer, Dalida.
 The former because he’s an all-time favourite, and the latter because her cultural roots are very close to my own.
 In the singer’s case, in fact, there are three claimant countries: Italy, France and Egypt.

 Many assumed Dalida to be French.
 Others wanted her to be Egyptian.
 To this day, there is still some degree of confusion amongst her fans as to her exact origins.

 The diva seemed to enjoy playing with this ambiguity: when she sang in French, her Italian accent was enhanced almost artificially and when she spoke in Italian, she sounded Francophone.